 What Can Explain the Apparent Lack of International Consumption Risk Sharing?

-Recent research in international business cycles finds that international consumption co-movements do not match the risk- sharing predictions of standard complete markets models.
-In this paper, I ask whether two different types of explanations can help explain this result: 1) non-separabilities between tradables and non-tradable leisure or goods, and 2) the effects of capital market restrictions on consumption risk sharing.
-I find that risk sharing cannot be resolved by either explanation alone.
-However, when I allow for both non-separabilities and certain market restrictions, risk sharing among unrestricted countries cannot be rejected.
-This evidence suggests that a combination of these two effects may be necessary to explain consumption risk sharing across countries.
+Recent research in international business cycles based upon complete markets has found that international consumption correlations are lower than predicted by the standard risk-sharing implications of these models.
+In this paper, I use regression tests to ask whether two different types of explanations can help explain this result.
+First, I consider whether non-separabilities between tradeables and non-tradeable leisure or goods can explain the puzzle.
+Surprisingly, non-separabilities explain only a tiny fraction of the variation in tradeables consumption across countries.
+Furthermore, risk-sharing in tradeables is rejected.
+Second, I examine the effects of capital market restrictions on aggregate consumption risk-sharing by countries.
+While rejections of risk-sharing are stronger for countries facing more severe capital market restrictions, risk-sharing is still rejected for the unrestricted group of countries.
+Therefore, risk-sharing does not appear to be resolved by either explanation alone.
+However, when I allow for both non-separabilities and certain market restrictions, risk-sharing among unrestricted countries is not rejected.
+This evidence suggests that a combination of these two effects may be necessary to explain consumption risk-sharing across countries.

 Suggested Citation: Suggested Citation